jschnurr/botkit-middleware-dialogflow/README.md

 # Change Log

+*   7-May-2018 v1.3.0

+    *   fix #9 add support for ignoreType to avoid unneccessary API calls to DF
+    *   docs: more debugging tips
+    *   docs: restore images in readme

 *   31-Mar-2018 v1.2.0

     *   fix #5 add full support for regex and strings for intents and actions